-Here are the 5 best foods to eat: for the brain
+The 5 best foods to eat for the brain

 If you love to start your day with a good old cup of coffee, you’re doing things right.
 And that’s because the caffeine in coffee gives you an energy rush, especially in the morning when you need to get up and prepare for a long day of work.

 But here’s the best part, you can maximize the benefits of caffeine by combining coconut oil to your morning coffee.

 Aside from making you more attentive, and sharpening your focus, it helps you maintain a metabolic state in which your body breakdown fat as an energy fuel.
 This state is known as ketosis.

 Maintaining ketosis has been linked to many health benefits like weight loss, improved blood sugar control, and reduced heart disease risk factors.

 Broccoli may be the least favorite type of vegetable for some of us.
 However, broccoli is filled with antioxidants and vitamin K, both play a key role in forming a special type of fat called sphingolipids, which can be found within our neurons.

 The high concentration of vitamin K and sphingolipids in our neural cells protect our brain from certain cancers and slows down mental decline as we age.